MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ![Cipher Block Chaining (CBC) mode of operation encrption]({{ '/assets/images/blog/block-cipher-operation-modes/CBC_encryption.svg' | absolute_url }}){: .align-center}
 ![Cipher Block Chaining (CBC) mode of operation decrption]({{ '/assets/images/blog/block-cipher-operation-modes/CBC_decryption.svg' | absolute_url }}){: .align-center}

-If an error occurs during transmission (a single bit), the block corresponding to the error will be completely lost and there will be a minimum error in the next block.
+If an error occurs during transmission (a single bit), the block corresponding to the error will be **completely lost** and there will be a **minimum error** in the next block.

 ### PCBC mode of operation

-Propagating Cipher Block Chaining (PCBC) was designed to cause small changes in the ciphertext to propagate indefinitely when decrypting, each block of plaintext is XORed with both the previous plaintext block and the previous ciphertext block before being encrypted.
+Propagating Cipher Block Chaining (PCBC) was designed to cause **small changes in the ciphertext to propagate indefinitely when decrypting**, each block of plaintext is XORed with both the previous plaintext block and the previous ciphertext block before being encrypted.

 So now \\( C_0 = E(P_0 \oplus IV, k) \\); \\( C_{i} = E(P_i \oplus P_{i-1} \oplus C_{i-1}, k) \\)